logusivam/Las-Viewer/README.md

 </details>

  <summary><strong>Additional Information</strong></summary>

- -Environment Variables: The .env file is excluded from the repository using .gitignore for security reasons.
-Ensure that you create and configure this file locally using the provided .env.example file.
+ - **Environment Variables**: The `.env` file is excluded from the repository using `.gitignore` for security reasons.
+Ensure that you create and configure this file locally using the provided `.env.example file`.
-- File Uploads: Uploaded LAS files are stored in the /uploads directory on the server.
+- **File Uploads**: Uploaded LAS files are stored in the `/uploads` directory on the server.
-Development Mode: For development, you can use VS Code with MongoDB for VS Code extension to manage database connections and interact with your MongoDB Atlas instance.
+- **Development Mode**: For development, you can use VS Code with MongoDB for VS Code extension to manage database connections and interact with your MongoDB Atlas instance.